420Integrated/ethjs-util/.github/CONTRIBUTING.md

-# Contributing to ethjs-util
+# Contributing to fourtwozerojs-util

-Love ethjs-util and want to help?
+Love fourtwozerojs-util and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.